VegaDeftwing/OpGuidesHugoSrc/content/unpublished/tokipona.md

 Now I hear your eyebrows raising and your thoughts of "Wow, okay, that sounds totally useless"

 Well, not really.
-Due to some clever grammar and the general flexibility of the language - letting some words be nouns, verbs, and adjectives depending on how they're used - it's generally quite easy to describe complex thoughts with toki pona just by appending enough adjectives and using context.
+Due to some clever grammar and the general flexibility of the language - letting some words be nouns, verbs, and adjectives depending on how they're used - it's generally quite easy to describe complex-ish thoughts with toki pona just by appending enough adjectives and using context.

 But, okay, it's a simple language.
 Still who cares?
 There's been semi-popular intended-for-actual use languages before.
 [Esperanto](https://en.wikipedia.org/wiki/Esperanto) is a thing after all and has, uh, {{< smalltext >}} *checks notes*, {{< /smalltext >}} 2 million?
 (I call 🐂💩) speakers. <a class="ptr">(2)</a> Similarly, the internet briefly got on a [Lojban](https://en.wikipedia.org/wiki/Lojban) kick, though far as I can tell it has somewhere around 20 actually fluent speakers.